AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

 >[!NOTE]
 >
 >This section describes how to edit an **event-based** transactional message.
-The configuration steps to create an event-based transactional message are presented in [this section](../../channels/using/configuring-transactional-event.md#event-based-transactional-messages).
 The **profile-based** transactional message specificities are detailed [below](#profile-transactional-message-specificities).
+>
+>The configuration steps to create an event-based transactional message are presented in [this section](../../channels/using/configuring-transactional-event.md#event-based-transactional-messages).

 For example, you want to send a notification to your website users who have added products to their cart and leave the site without going through with their purchases.
 This example is presented in the [Transactional messaging operating principle](../../channels/using/getting-started-with-transactional-msg.md#transactional-messaging-operating-principle) section.